UK small firms launch claim against Hiscox over pandemic cover

-LONDON, June 15 (Reuters) - A small business group has launched a 40 million pound ($50.06 million) insurance claim against insurer Hiscox over disputed cover for business disruption caused by the coronavirus pandemic, it said on Monday.
+LONDON (Reuters) - A small business group has launched a 40 million pound ($50 million) insurance claim against British insurer Hiscox (HSX.L) over disputed cover for business disruption caused by the coronavirus pandemic, it said on Monday.

 Law firm Mishcon de Reya is representing the group of small business policyholders known as the Hiscox Action Group.
 The law firm has written to Hiscox to trigger arbitration clauses in nearly 350 contracts, the action group said in a statement.